 Simple Past or Past Progressive – English Tense Comparison

-Learn the difference between the simple past and the past progressive in English grammar with Lingolia’s tense comparison table.
-Then test your understanding in the exercises.
+Learn the difference between the simple past and the past progressive in English grammar with Lingolia, then practise using them in the interactive exercises.

 Example

-The chart below provides an overview of the differences between the English simple past and past progressive, also past continuous, tenses.
+The chart below provides an overview of the differences between the English simple past and past progressive.

 Simple Past | Past Progressive |